OFFLUCK/Tetris/README.md

-# Full of bugs Tetris.
+# Full of bugs Tetris